hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720721372/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1543/25720721372_88b2387369_b.jpg" width="1024" height="743" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Then it was time to crawl into our sleeping bags where we reviewed the day and our experiences and slowly fell aslpeep under the trees while listening to the flow of the river dee.

+To be continued ....